U.S. FAA is slow with safety complaints, agency says

 Cases brought to light by FAA whistleblowers included air traffic controllers in New York found sleeping in control rooms, playing video games and being careless when communicating with pilots.
 In response, the FAA replaced the management team and disciplined three out of five managers.

-Another complaint alleged that hundreds of emergency medical service helicopters in Renton, Washington, have been incorrectly retrofitted for night vision goggles, posing a possible threat to pilots’ ability to read instruments.
+Another complaint alleged that hundreds of emergency medical service helicopters in Renton, Washington, have been incorrectly retrofitted for night vision goggles, posing a possbile threat to pilots’ ability to read instruments.
+(Reporting By Lily Kuo; editing by Christopher Wilson)